WhatAKitty/react-fetch-mock/README.md

 - [x] Combined with Mock.js
 - [x] Support exclude for some other path
 - [x] Proxy for other api server
+- [x] Delay for global and specific path
 - [ ] Support RAP system

 ## Usage